 The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently.”

-The plight of the Celts continues today, even in their absence.
-Modern day barbarians find themselves on the front lines of this battle.
-Surrounded on all sides by the forces of materialism, which seek to condemn the natural world and the divine to mere resources to be commodified and destroyed; and the forces of whiteness, which seek to destroy the history and myths of indigenous peoples around the world.
+The echoes of an indigenous past reverberate in our modern struggles.
+Modern-day barbarians find themselves on the front lines of this battle.
+Surrounded on all sides by the forces of materialism, which seek to condemn the natural world and the divine to mere resources to be commodified and destroyed, and the forces of whiteness, which seek to destroy the history and myths of indigenous peoples around the world.

-Carrying the torch of our ancestors and guided by the hands of our gods we will light fire, once and for all, to the false idol of whiteness.
-From its ashes a Celtic society will emerge reborn.
+Carrying the torch of our ancestors and guided by the hands of our gods, we will light fire, once and for all, to the false idol of whiteness.
+From its ashes, a new people will emerge reborn.